Uniswap/docs/docs/V3/reference/UniswapV3Pool.md

     uint16 observationCardinalityNext
   ) external
 ```
+Increase the maximum number of price and liquidity observations that this pool will store

 This method is no-op if the pool already has an observationCardinalityNext greater than or equal to
 the input observationCardinalityNext.